mattneary/TeXode/README.md

 TeXode
 ======
-TeXode renders code blocks in a Markdown file as LaTeX, targeted specifically for use with MathJax.
-Rendering can be directed to update a Markdown file, output to another file, and even use command-line input and output.
+TeXode renders Markdown as LaTeX, either full documents or exclusively code-blocks, intended for use with MathJax.
+Rendering can be directed to update a Markdown file, output to another file, use command-line input and output, or build a series of documents to LaTeX.

 Installation
 ------------